cysouw/diathesis/text/c12_zuInfinitive.md

 There are various syntactic differences between the major *müssen* and *können* interpretations [@holl2010: 18-21].
 First, with the *müssen* interpretation [@last a] it is possible to retain the original agent with a *von* prepositional phrase, but this is very uncommon.
 In contrast, the *für* agent retention [@last c] is only possible with the *können* interpretation.
 Second, a *können* interpretation can be forced by adding adverbials (including negation) like *einfach* 'easily' [@next a] or *schön* 'beautifully' [@next b].

 ::: ex
-- Das Pult ist zu bedienen.
+- Das Pult ist zu bedienen. \
   Das Pult ist einfach zu bedienen.
 - Der Weg ist zu gehen. \
   Der Weg ist schön zu gehen.
 :::

-Verbs without an accusative argument can used in the *sein+zu‑Infinitiv* construction to form an impersonal passive, though this is rare (see [@sec:zuinfinitive-sein-impersonal] and subsequent sections).
+Verbs without an accusative argument can be used in the *sein+zu‑Infinitiv* construction to form an impersonal passive, though this is rare (see [@sec:zuinfinitive-sein-impersonal] and subsequent sections).
 In contrast, most verbs with an accusative argument allow for this diathesis, but not all of them do.
-Holl [@holl2010: 19] argues that there is a difference between the verbs that allow for a *sein+zu‑Infinitiv* passive and those verbs that allow for a *werden+Partizip* passive (cf [@sec:participles-werden-passive]), as exemplified with *bekommen* 'to get' [@next].
-There are indeed a few more verbs that can be used with *sein+zu‑Infinitiv* but not with *werden+Partizip* (e.g. *entwickeln, erhalten, kriegen, messen, rechnen*), but overall there actually appears to be quite good match between the applicability of both passives.
+Holl [-@holl2010: 19] argues that there is a difference between the verbs that allow for a *sein+zu‑Infinitiv* passive and those verbs that allow for a *werden+Partizip* passive (cf [@sec:participles-werden-passive]), as exemplified with *bekommen* 'to get' [@next].
+There are indeed a few more verbs that can be used with *sein+zu‑Infinitiv* but not with *werden+Partizip* (e.g. *entwickeln, erhalten, kriegen, messen, rechnen*), but overall there actually appears to be quite a good match between the applicability of both passives.

 ::: ex
 - ^* Die Bücher werden am Schalter im Lesesaal bekommen.